zcbmlijygrdwa/hpx/docs/sphinx/quickstart.rst

    When including ``hpx_main.hpp`` the user-defined ``main`` gets renamed and the real ``main`` function is defined by |hpx|.
 This means that the user-defined ``main`` must include a return statement, unlike the real ``main``.
-If you do not include the return statement you may end up with confusing compile time errors mentioning ``user_main`` or even runtime errors.
+If you do not include the return statement, you may end up with confusing compile time errors mentioning ``user_main`` or even runtime errors.